grouparoo/grouparoo/core/README.md

 - [👩‍⚖️ The Grouparoo License](https://github.com/grouparoo/grouparoo/blob/master/LICENSE.txt)
 - [🙏 Attribution](https://github.com/grouparoo/grouparoo/blob/master/documents/legal/attribution.md)

-# Getting Started
+# Running a Grouparoo Application

 1. Create a new project with a `package.json` file like the one below.
 Grouparoo is a [node.js](https://nodejs.org/) project, and we use NPM to manage our dependencies.
-Grouparoo also required the Postgres and Redis databases.
+Grouparoo required the **Postgres** and **Redis** databases.
 On OSX, these can be installed via [Homebrew](https://brew.sh/).

 ```json
 {